 A Content Delivery Network refers to a geographically distributed group of servers which work together to provide fast delivery of Internet content.
 Our DAM uses a CDN to ensure images are served up as fast as possible no matter where in the world they are accessed from.

-The (European) Techinical Infromation Model is an open standard for the unambiguous grouping and specification of products in the technical sector through a uniform classification system.
+The (European) Technical Information Model is an open standard for the unambiguous grouping and specification of products in the technology sector through a uniform classification system.
 It is particularly relevant in the electrical and lighting industries, as well as other related industries like heating.

 API is the acronym for Application Programming Interface ****which is a software intermediary that allows two applications to talk to each other.
 This allows a PIM system to communicate with other software you may use, like an ERP system.